dnlrsr/subarr/README.md

 So far, the only (active) existing solution I've found, [TubeSync](https://github.com/meeb/tubesync), seems to be based on [yt-dlp](https://github.com/yt-dlp/yt-dlp) for getting playlist information.
 This works fine if you want to index an _entire playlist_ (which a user may, very well, want to do) but it can require a LOT of polling activity (particularly for large channels).

+_It's been brought to my attention that while I've been working on this for about 2 months, just last week there was another service called "YouTubarr" published: https://github.com/DireDireCrocs/Youtubarr .
+However, this seems to be specific to music (and connecting to [Lidarr](https://lidarr.audio/)) and also relies on the official YouTube API_

 Sonarr is based on RSS feeds - explicitly designed for this purpose of getting new updates from subscription-like sources.
 This is much lighter in processing requirements.

 _What are the limitations of the RSS feed approach?_